akitogo/GoogleCloudTranslation/README.md

 See https://cloud.google.com/translate/
 as well https://cloud.google.com/translate/docs/

+The API supports two authentication methods: API Key or oAuth2 Currently API Key only is supported

 ## Installation
 You will need a Google Account to work with this API As well you need to set up Google Cloud APIs